zingchart/zingchart-web-component/README.md

 `$ npm install zingchart-web-component`

-or simply link to our bundled browser script from this repo:

-`<script src="path/to/zingchart-web-component.min.js"></script>`

 ## Include in your project

 This web component exposes out the main `<zing-chart>` web component, as well as chart-specific components such as `<zc-line>` for readability and convenience.

 Depending on how you include this package, your inclusion will be different.

-### Using the browser script
-All of the web components are automatically registered for you!

 ### Import Modules